Jallianwala Bagh massacre: Assassination of Michael O'Dwyer

-At a public meeting in Kanpur, a spokesman had stated that "at last an insult and humiliation of the nation had been avenged".
+At a public meeting in Cawnpore (now Kanpur), a spokesman stated that "at last an insult and humiliation of the nation had been avenged".
 Similar sentiments were expressed in numerous other places across the country.
 Fortnightly reports of the political situation in Bihar mentioned: "It is true that we had no love lost for Sir Michael.
 The indignities he heaped upon our countrymen in Punjab have not been forgotten."
 In its 18 March 1940 issue Amrita Bazar Patrika wrote: "O'Dwyer's name is connected with Punjab incidents which India will never forget."
 The New Statesman observed: "British conservatism has not discovered how to deal with Ireland after two centuries of rule.
 Similar comment may be made on British rule in India.
 Will the historians of the future have to record that it was not the Nazis but the British ruling class which destroyed the British Empire?"

-Singh had told the court at his trial:
+Singh told the court at his trial:

 I did it because I had a grudge against him.
 He deserved it.
 He was the real culprit.
 He wanted to crush the spirit of my people, so I have crushed him.
 For full 21 years, I have been trying to wreak vengeance.
 I am happy that I have done the job.
 I am not scared of death.
 I am dying for my country.
 I have seen my people starving in India under the British rule.
 I have protested against this, it was my duty.
 What greater honour could be bestowed on me than death for the sake of my motherland?

 Singh was hanged for the murder on 31 July 1940.
 At that time, many, including Jawaharlal Nehru and Mahatma Gandhi, condemned the murder as senseless even if it was courageous.
 In 1952, Nehru (by then Prime Minister) honoured Udham Singh with the following statement, which appeared in the daily Partap:

 I salute Shaheed-i-Azam Udham Singh with reverence who had kissed the noose so that we may be free.